ashrafk93/librealsense/doc/frame_lifetime.md

 ## Frame Copies

-The following diagram specify the frame flow in the system and indicates where and when the frame is being copied/reconstructed.
+The following diagram specifies the frame flow in the system and indicates where and when the frame is being copied/reconstructed.